Country Guide: Brazil

 - Certificates must be stamped by the Brazilian consulate at origin.

-- Shippers importing animals other than cats and/or dogs must obtain special authorization by the Brazilian Ministry of Agriculture prior to departure from the origin country.
+- Owners of the goods importing animals other than cats and / or dogs must obtain special authorization by the Brazilian Ministry of Agriculture prior to departure from the origin country.

 - Foodstuffs (subject to import duties of approximately 50% of declared value)